bushrajabeenk/actual-shoes-7533/README.md

 3. The main challenge of ours was to run the whole project without rerendering or reloading.

 ## Team
-Click on name to visit Github Account
+Click on the names to visit their Github Accounts

 - [K Bushra Jabeen](https://github.com/bushrajabeenk)
 - [Yash Tomar](https://github.com/yashtomar15)